Comparability and time series

 Our analysis showed that the year two Graduate Outcomes data remained robust despite the changing circumstances under which it was collected.
 Response rates for year two remained for the most either stable or slightly higher than equivalent rates for year one; this was true both overall and when response rates were broken down by personal characteristics.
 Although there were some differences by cohort, these differences for the most part matched the cohort-level differences which were visible in year one.
 While there were some changes in graduate activities between year 1 and year 2, including a 1.5 percentage point rise in graduates in reporting themselves as unemployed and a 47% decrease in the percentage of graduates taking time out to travel, these changes are likely to reflect real changes in what graduates were doing during the pandemic rather than problems with the quality of the Graduate Outcomes data.

-A fuller discussion of the results of our investigation into the effects of the Covid-19 pandemic on Graduate Outcomes can be found in the accompanying insight brief, The impact of the Covid-19 pandemic on Graduate Outcomes 2018/19, published on the HESA website alongside the 2018/19 and 2019/20 Graduate Outcomes statistical releases.
+Fuller discussions of the results of our investigations into the effects of the Covid-19 pandemic on Graduate Outcomes can be found in two insight briefs, published on the HESA website alongside the 2018/19 and 2019/20 Graduate Outcomes statistical releases.

 See the section of the Graduate Outcomes Survey methodology on the review of the data items collected in DLHE and LDLHE: https://www.hesa.ac.uk/data-and-analysis/graduates/methodology/review-topics

 For more detail on SIC and SOC coding methodology, see https://www.hesa.ac.uk/definitions/operational-survey-information#data-classification-sicsoc

 See the dissemination section of the Graduate Outcomes Survey methodology: https://www.hesa.ac.uk/data-and-analysis/graduates/methodology/dissemination